wilsonmar/drones/feasibility.md

 For the team as a whole would have success criteria such as:

+   * Achieving the maximum number of points during the challenge event.
    * A quick way for team members to get each other's attention (Slack channel)
    * An effective mechanism for creating the proposal document and intermediate notes (Github)
    * Team members collaborating effectively